Cost of Owning a Labrador Retriever

 Annual Costs

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Labrador Retrievers have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and elbow dysplasia.
+For Labrador Retrievers, the inputs that matter most are a large frame, a heavy shedding coat, and breed-level risk for hip dysplasia and elbow dysplasia.

 Medical Expenses